XIII - Recovery

-One of the Brüder ships collided with the time portal flash in 1991, which brought it here, whenever we were.
+One of the Brüder ships collided with the time portal flash in 1991.
+It brought her here, whenever we were.
 I stood up and looked toward the other side of the reservoir.
-Jim had said the last anyone heard from Bruder-3 was in 1991.
+Jim said the last anyone heard from Bruder-3 was in June of 1991.
 It disappeared into thin air.

 “Oh my God,” I whispered, realizing the gravity of the situation.
-Did my inexperienced time jump accidentally swallow up the missing Brüder ship from 1991, bringing it to wherever we are now?
+Did my inexperienced time jump accidentally swallow up the missing Brüder ship from 1991 and bring it to wherever we are now?
 For good or bad, her disappearance could very well have been my doing.
 Now she was on the verge of self-destructing.
 I had no clue what kind of an event that would be.
 Chances were her remains – if any - would be unidentifiable.
-If anyone found it, any remains would be a pile of scrap.
+If anyone found them, they could easily be mistaken for piles of old scrap.

 I thought about this for a minute.
 Was that pile of unidentifiable junk I discovered in 1989 and was never able to find again the wreckage of Bruder-3?
 I smiled knowing if my theory was correct, everything Connor and I had done up to this point was predestined.
 I’d made the correct choices so far.
 A shimmer of hope warmed my body.
 I began to believe I might get out of this mess after all.

 The time readout on the communicator still indicated the date was one in 1977.
-I lifted the device and spoke into it, to give it a command.
+I lifted the device and spoke into it.
 Here is where watching all those hours of Star Trek might save me.

 I spoke into the device.
 “Computer.”
-It chirped a single sound, indicating it waited for me to continue.
+It chirped a single sound.
+I felt this might be a favorable response for me to continue.
 “Sync time?”

 The device replied with a nasty buzz.
 It didn’t like my command.
 “Sync clock?”

-This time, the communicator chirped a few more times.
+The communicator chirped a few more times.
 It displayed a new interface.
-Configuration settings, by the look of it.
+Configuration settings by the look of it.
 A holographic ‘SYNC’ button flashed red.
 I tapped it and waited.

 LOCATING ECHO COM…FOUND